This Sunday

 WeeConnect & KidsConnect

 We invite families to worship together.
 Children will be dismissed to Sunday School after the Children’s Sermon.
 Children under four can either begin in the sanctuary with families OR begin the hour in the childcare room.
 Children begin their time with us in the Large Group area downstairs in Heckert, but will break into classrooms.
-Parents can pick up their children from their classrooms at 10:40 am.
-Questions or for more info, contact Jill Reichert.
+Parents can pick up their children from their classrooms at 10:10 am.

 Young Children & Worship